 User Account Control or UAC Prompt is one of Windows 10’s security features.
 UAC keeps an eye on each and every program and prevents unauthorized changes to Windows.
 However, UAC prompt popping and dimming your screen every time you run or install a program might irritate you.
 If you are sure about the behavior and origin of your programs, you can disable the UAC prompt in your Windows 10.

 However, we suggest you do not disable the User Account Control prompt completely.
 Instead, you can lower the security settings to get fewer UAC prompts dimming your screen and asking for your permissions.
 So, let’s get started with the process.

 Disable User Account Control (UAC) Prompt in Windows 10

-In this tutorial, we are going to shows you, how to disable User Account Control or UAC Prompt in Windows 10.
-This same method can be used on Windows 7, 8/8.1 also.
+In this tutorial, we are going to show you, how to disable User Account Control or UAC Prompt in Windows 10.
+This same method can be used on Windows 7, and 8/8.1 also.
 Just follow these steps.

 Step 1: Open Control Panel

-control and press Enter to open Control Panel.
+control and press Enter to open the Control Panel.